Rebelo-ipl/pyramid-counter/README.md

-# Minecraft Pyramid Limit Plugin
+# Minecraft Pyramid Counter Plugin

-The Minecraft Pyramid Limit plugin is designed to enforce specific limitations on player interactions within a designated pyramid area in the game.
+The Minecraft Pyramid Counter plugin is designed to enforce specific limitations on player interactions within a designated pyramid area in the game.
 It serves as a mini-game script to control player actions and ensure fair gameplay.

 ## Features

 - **Daily Run Limit**: Players are restricted from running the pyramid mini-game more than a specified number of times per day.
 - **Daily Item Limit**: Players can only pick up a limited number of items from the pyramid mini-game area each day.
+- **Item Pickup Cooldown**: Players can only pick up a limited number of items within a specific cooldown period to prevent excessive item gathering.
 - **Boundary Checking**: The plugin ensures that player interactions occur within the defined boundaries of the pyramid area.
 - **Automatic Reset**: Limits reset automatically at midnight, allowing players to engage in the mini-game again.